 Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 Hi Dana I just come back from 6 weeks in Bali and I will return to Bali soon again.
 The Balinese takes terrorism seriously, and haven taken lots of precautions to avoid another attack.
 I would say that the chance of running in to some mad man in Bali isn't any bigger than it is almost anywhere else in the world.
 To be honest, fear of terrorism has never struck my while in Bali and I haven't felt the need to avoid any place in particular - including the clubs.
 I really hope you decide to go ahead with your plans.
-Bali is a lovely place with some lovely people and I am sure you will have an unforgettable trip. almost 8 years ago
+Bali is a lovely place with some lovely people and I am sure you will have an unforgettable trip. over 8 years ago